Budgeting Case Study: How I Increased My Savings by 105% in 1 Hour

 If you’re at a point in your life where not a lot remains after setting aside money for mandatory expenses, please know that understanding that is the first step to choosing to change it.

 Understanding my savings potential is what helped me increase my savings by 105% in 1 hour.
-Before, I was saving $1,000 a month.
-Now, I save $2,050 every month.

 It’s that simple step of understanding your savings potential and then choosing how much you want to save before you spend on anything else that’s life-changing.

-Most people don’t see saving that way but they should!
+Most people don’t see saving that way but they should.

-The sixth step is confirming your variable expenses budget (=Income – Mandatory Expenses – Savings).
-The total is your monthly budget moving forward!
+6. CONFIRM VARIABLE EXPENSES BUDGET The sixth step is confirming your variable expenses budget (=Income – Mandatory Expenses – Savings).

-Your monthly budget will be spent on:
+Your monthly budget will be spent on: The list above does not represent categories.

-The list above does not represent categories.
 It’s a list of expenses that are paid with your variable budget.

 The seventh and final step is to choose your variable categories and assign each a budget.
-Do your best to simplify your categories.

-There’s no right or wrong number of categories but there’s a high probability you don’t need 10.Start with the essentials such as groceries, household, personal, and fun.
-Yes, everyone should have a fun category!
+There’s no right or wrong number of categories but there’s a high probability you don’t need 10.

 Make a list of your variable categories, and sum the total.
 The total should equal your monthly budget.

 I encourage you to save for future expenses in the form of sinking funds.
-If you do, a sinking fund becomes one of your categories.

 A sinking fund (or savings fund) is a future expense that you save for each month.
 You typically put aside a little each month until you’ve achieved your goal.
-Common sinking funds include Christmas, Vacation, Back to School, etc.

 After successfully prioritizing your savings and understanding your monthly budget moving forward, it’s time to learn how to stick to both goals.
+Here is a recap of all seven money management steps using my real numbers:

 Step #2: Consolidate Budgeting Months & Shopping Trips